-Why should your service participate
+Why should your service participate?

-Foyers are synonymous with a holistic, empowered, positive multi-sectoral approach to addressing youth homelessness through accommodation, support and education transitioning to independent living.
+Foyers are synonymous with a holistic, empowered, positive multi-sectoral approach to addressing youth homelessness through accommodation, support and education, transitioning to independent living.
 The accreditation framework outlines the quality standards that are achieved by service providers known as Foyers.
-The Foyer name in Australia is trusted to deliver high-quality outcomes for young people and is a robust and successful model in which government and other funders have confidence investing.
+The Foyer name in Australia is trusted to deliver high-quality outcomes for young people and is a robust and successful approach in which government and other funders have confidence investing.